PaulLebedev/Primitive/README.md

 ## New Features

 - Users can switch in other chat room.
-- Users get chat history when connect to new chat room.
+- Users get chat history when joining to new chat room.